 Some foods and drinks can trigger heartburn symptoms.
 But does milk help acid reflux?
 It is known that some people experience heartburn after eating chilli and fatty foods or citrus fruits, especially dairy products and dairy milk.

-The stomach produces a lot of acids when it digests these foods, which triggers acid reflux.
+The stomach produces a lot of acids when it digests certain foods, which triggers acid reflux.
 We will analyze if does milk help acid reflux.
 Let’s start with dairy milk.

 Does Dairy Milk Help Acid Reflux?